RoiElitzur/Knn-vectors-classification/README.md

-# Advanced Programming course Ass4:
-In this repository you can see our fourth c++ project.
+# Knn vectors classification
-In this exercise our server will have to handle several clients at the same time.
-That is, at a given moment, the server can speak with several different clients at the same time.
+In this project the server can handle several clients at the same time, using multi-threading.
-Each client will speak with a CLI object which will play the role as a "sub server" that dealing only with this specific client requests , based on the input choose from the user on the client side.
+Each client speaks with a CLI object which plays a role as a "sub server" that deals only with this specific client requests , based on the input from the user in the client side.
 The project contains the following files :
 - client.cpp
 - server.cpp